mihirnk/robot-ci/README.md

 > Currently tested on Raspberry Pi 4 and 5.
 May not be compatible with Raspberry Pi Zero.

 ## Getting Started
+If you're unfamiliar with GitHub, we recommend their tutorials available on [GitHub's YouTube channel](https://www.youtube.com/@GitHub)

 ### 1. Repository Setup
 You have two options to use this repository: